polardev-ui/compass-site/README.md

 - Compassplate

 This is a message from Polar: The original creator of this site, compassplate, was recently found dead in his apartment at 17.
 His family reached out to me, explaining he had recorded a video for me and others.
 He wanted me to continue developing this for him, so I will carry out his wish for as long as breath may fill my lungs.
+They said it was suicide.
+RIP Hunter Porter, 02.25.2026 Gone too soon.